King County applying for Phase 2 of Gov. Inslee’s four-phase reopening plan

 On Saturday, the state Department of Health released a report showing rising cases across the state.
 The latest data through the end of May shows increases we’re seeing now are likely from infections that happened Memorial Day weekend, not those that may have occurred during recent protests that have drawn tens of thousands of people together in cities and towns across the state.

+Contact tracing, another crucial factor in tracking the spread of the virus, was abandoned by King County in March but recently restarted, with the state assisting King and six other counties in ramping up contact tracing efforts.
+On its application to move to a modified Phase 1, King County was meeting its contact tracing goals, something that isn’t happening across the state.

-King County has been in a modified Phase 1 since June 5, when it was reporting 24 new infections per 100,000 people.
+Also at that time, King County was reporting 24 new infections per 100,000 people.
 That number has since inched up to 25 per 100,000, which is the threshold set by the state for moving to a different phase.

-King County meets nearly all the requirements for moving into Phase 2 with the exception of what is called the reproductive number of the virus.
-The state likes to see that number at 1 or lower and King County is currently at a rate of 1.2.
+King County meets nearly all the requirements for moving into Phase 2, with the exception of what is called the reproductive number of the virus.
+The reproductive number shows how many people an infected person is passing the virus to.
+In early March, that number in King County was almost 3, meaning that each infected person was passing the disease along to about three others.
+The state likes to see that number at 1 or lower, and King County is currently at a rate of 1.2.

+Small changes can have a dramatic impact on the reproductive rate because case counts remain low, Smith told the board, adding that health officials will continue to work toward lowering that number and staying on top of other factors like hospital capacity and case counts.

+“It really is looking at all of them in concert,” she said.

 In this modified first phase, restaurants have been allowed to operate at 25% capacity indoors and at 50% outdoors.
 In-store retail can operate at 15% capacity; barbers, salons and tattoo studios at 25% capacity; and professional services like accountants and attorneys have been able to return to their offices at 25% capacity.
 Fitness studios were allowed to reopen, but if operating indoors, they can offer only one-on-one services.
 Outdoor gatherings permit five or fewer people, although that threshold has been ignored for recent protests with the tacit or explicit approval of public health officials, who have urged protesters to space out and wear masks.